Table of Contents:

 7. Financing Requirements (Optional)

-Note: This is a complex question that you cannot answer until you complete your business plan, so it is highly recommended you work your way through the entire business plan writing process first.
+Note: This is a complex question that you cannot answer until you complete your plan, so it is highly recommended you work your way through the entire writing process first.
 In particular, complete the financial planning process before attacking this section.
 Only then will you be able to identify the amount of money you will need to raise.

 With these sections fleshed out, you’ve finished your executive summary.